CervaRamiGomez/Exploratory_Analysis_of_Dating_Applications/README.md

 The popular dating apps--Tinder, Hinge, and Ok Cupid—are actually owned by the same parent company called Match Group, Inc.
 Using the Alpha Vantage API, we pulled data on the company’s quarterly performance for the last three years to see how it performed through the pandemic.

-We see a slight stagnation in Q3 of 2020, which is when social restrictions were first being implemented due to the uncertainty of the pandemic.
+We see a slight decrease in Q1 of 2020, which is when social restrictions were first being implemented due to the uncertainty of the pandemic.
 Then we see consistent growth through Q2 of 2021 which suggests that more people took to online dating apps to socialize and find romantic partners.
 And then we see a gradual decrease since social restrictions began lifting.

 We also pulled data on Bumble, since it’s one of the top competitors.
 Bumble’s user base grew so much during the peak of the pandemic, that the company went public in Early 2021.
 After it’s initial boom, we also see a similar trend, with a gradual decrease after lifted restriction on social distancing.